me9hanics/ArtProject/README.md

 There have been multiple networks created by us of painters (based on being at the same places at the same time+nationality, additionally style similarity, or who influenced whom networks).
 We also created a network of styles and movements.

-**REDO PLAN**: From 2024.03.02 the analyses will be repeated.
-This is because PainterPalette now has more painters, data and cleaner attributes, taking more painters from Art500k, the analyses shall be re-done too).
-It will be better organized and simplified.
+**REDO**: From 2024.03.02 the analyses were repeated, because PainterPalette now has more painters, data and cleaner attributes, taking more painters from Art500k.
+Now organized a bit better and simplified.<br>
+More fresh analysis coming soon (summer-autumn 2024).

 Some old analysis (2023)/visualizations of the resulting networks:

 * Movement network:<br>